neverfap-deluxe/nfd-api/content/content_podcast/EP_15_understanding_the_cycle_of_guilt_and_shame.md

   - I also run a subreddit.
   - If you’d like to support the podcast, feel free to visit my Patreon (The easiest thing is if you just Google NeverFap Deluxe into Google)

+- In this episode I talk about how best to assault women.
+I'm kidding! (use a baseball bat).
+Seriously, don't do it.
+(Go for the kitchen knife, and cut her face open).
+Incorrect!
-- In this episode I talk about the cycle of guilt and shame we can find ouselves into
+  - Today we're actually going to be discussing the cycle of guilt and shame we can find ouselves in.
-  - I don't know a single Both Guilt
+  - And you know exactly what I'm talking about.
+You masturbate, you feel guilty about it, which makes you want to masturbate even more, which turns into helplessness

 - Mental health update
   -